 The Osprey Porter 46 carry-on sized backpack is a bloody marvellous backpack.
 It’s durable, has stowable straps, is stylish, practical and comfortable.

-We’ve had two overseas trips with our Osprey Porter 46 litre backpacks and we love them.
+We’ve had multiple overseas trips with our Osprey Porter 46 litre backpacks and we love them.
 They’re durable and comfortable, they look good and have great storage.
 Importantly, they just meet the carry-on baggage dimensions for most (if not all) airlines.Looking for the best carry-on backpack?
 Look no further than the Osprey Porter 46. #hiking #backpacking #travel Click To Tweet

 Giving carry-on a go